sourcegraph/about/blogposts/2018/sourcegraph-2-8-19-languages-ridiculously-huge-monorepos-lsp-a-graphql-api.md

 ## User authentication providers: easier, more configurable ways for users to sign into Sourcegraph

 We've improved Sourcegraph's support for user authentication providers, which allow users to sign into Sourcegraph using their existing accounts in your organization's SSO/directory service.
-Support is included for SAML, OpenID Connect (including G Suite for Google accounts), and HTTP authentication proxies.
+Support is included for SAML, OpenID Connect (including Google Workspace for Google accounts), and HTTP authentication proxies.

 - The new site configuration property `auth.providers` defines the list of authentication providers in one place (instead of having authentication configuration scattered among `auth.provider` and other `auth.*` properties).
 Backcompat for the old (now-deprecated) `auth.provider` configuration is maintained.
 - All authentication provider configuration changes are reflected immediately (in Sourcegraph) without the need for a restart.
 - Error messages describing authentication configuration problems are much better, both for end users and for site admins.
-- Improved user authentication provider documentation with clear steps for multiple commonly used services (Okta, OneLogin, G Suite, etc.).
+- Improved user authentication provider documentation with clear steps for multiple commonly used services (Okta, OneLogin, Google Workspace, etc.).
 - Single-logout and token revocation are supported for OpenID Connect and SAML, so users can sign out of both Sourcegraph and the authentication provider.
 - Site admins can see who has signed into Sourcegraph via an authentication provider and inspect auth/account details for troubleshooting.